Georges034302/ghcp-course/session2/java/ghcp_userapp_demo.md

 ### 🔗 Integrate Custom Query in CodeQL Workflow
 > **Prompt:** \
 > Update the codeql.yaml workflow to include a custom query folder located at .session2/java/security for Java scanning.
+> The pack pointed to qlpack.yaml `userapp/find-hardcoded-secrets`

 > ✅ **Expected Output:**